TriliumNext/Docs/Wiki/search.md

 1. Full-text tokens - `tolkien`
 2. Attribute expressions - `#book`

-To detect where full-text ends and attribute expressions begin, certain stop-characters/words (e.g., `#`, `~`, `note.`) are used.
-If you need to include these in full-text search, escape them:
+Trilium detects the separation between full text search and attribute/property search by looking for certain special characters or words that denote attributes and properties (e.g., #, ~, note.).
+If you need to include these in full-text search, escape them with a backslash so they are processed as regular text:

 ```sql
 "note.txt"